Sustaining program: Network television

 In the early 1950s, the DuMont Television Network began the modern trend of selling advertising time to multiple sponsors.
 DuMont had trouble finding sponsors for many of their programs and compensated by selling smaller blocks of advertising time to several businesses.
 The single-sponsor format began to crumble because of the quiz show scandal of 1958, while the recession which dragged through 1957-58 left it in terminal decline.

 Currently, most sustaining programming on commercial television is confined to public affairs, religious, and special television news programs (and even most religious programming is now brokered instead).
 Sustaining programs can occasionally appear in modern times, most commonly if a program loses advertisers (such as through boycott campaigns) but contractual obligations require the program to air until the contract expires, in which case a show may be moved to a graveyard slot to free up what has become highly valuable advertising space; ad rates for new shows are now based on complicated projections based on the network's other programs, and even the rare airing of a television pilot now almost always comes with network advertising.

+Outside of the United States, examples of sustaining programs that have aired on commercial television include ITV Schools (which ran on ITV and Channel 4 from 1957 to 1993) and Telecurso (which ran on TV Globo from 1978 to 2014).